-- 1. That developing a working relationship must be an Administration-wide effort and not merely a White Department's House effort and that the Labor Department must take a major role in this endeavor. - 2.
-That it is politically sound to avoid further antagonizing organized labor by actions that only serve to mobilize and unify them i.e., the HHS decision to use Medicare funds to reimburse so-called "union busting" consultants and the Dotson nomination to the NLRB and the Right to Work episode with OPM. - 3.
-That we be willing to make some policy accommodation on labor critical issues especially if there is a quid pro quo available.
-Policy impact is the major objective of most unions and our willingness to accommodate has been the principal factor
+- That it is politically sound to avoid further antag-2. onizing organized labor by actions that only serve to mobilize and unify them i.e., the HHS decision to use Medicare funds to reimburse so-called "union busting" consultants and the Dotson nomination to the NLRB and the Right to Work episode with OPM. - That we be willing to make some policy accommodation 3. on labor critical issues especially if there is a quid pro quo available.
+Policy impact is the mayor objective of most unions and our willingness to accomodote has been the principal factor in developing support and This basic policy has served us fairly well in maintaining and new expanding our group of supportive unions and union leaders.
+We have "taken care of our friends" and this has not gone unnoticed Curren hove. in the labor movement.
+This policy has permitted us to expand the group of unions who actually endorsed the President in 1980 (Teamsters, National Maritime Union and PATCO) from three to a group of nearly 2 3 a dozen labor organizations that are either supportive or very best 2 friendly. -